Guide to the Papers of Curt and Marea Prerauer

 Together and separately, the Prerauers wrote reviews, articles and columns for various publications, mostly music criticism but also on literature and culture more broadly.
 This series comprises cuttings, including the reviews the Prerauers wrote together for Nation.
 Curt also published music reviews in various other publications, including Progress, Wireless Weekly, The Broadcaster, ABC Weekly, The New Citizen and Tempo.

-Marea's published writings after Curt's death are contained in Series 14.
+Marea's published writing from after Curt's death are contained in Series 14.
 Copies of some of her fiction books are contained in Series 7.
-Some cuttings of their work are in Series 13.
+Some cuttings of their work in Series 13.

 Also includes some full copies of Tempo.